Marupio/mdn-research/gui/help/guide.md

 * **Carry-negative** - perform carry-over operations on all _positive polymorphic digits_, turning them negative.
 Click on the **[c/-]** button to perform this.
 > **What the heck are polymorphic digits?**
 >
 > Digits with a mixture of positive and negative have two valid states of carry-over.
-They are named for the sign of their root digit.
+They are named for the sign of their root digit, or pivot digit.

 ### How do I perform normal math operations (or 'what are binary operations) ?